 Problems With Weed Plants Being Too Hot

 There are various problems that can occur when your weed plant is too hot, and this goes for all growth stages.
 So, what are the problems associated with your grow room being too hot?

 For one, if there is way too much heat, you could just straight up kill your weed plant.
 Although pot plants usually will not die from being too hot, it will certainly slow down growth a whole lot.

-If your weed plant is too hot during the flowering stages, the THC, crystals, and trichomes will not develop properly, or will just not be produce in large quantities.
+If your weed plant is too hot during the flowering stages, the THC, crystals, and trichomes will not develop properly (here are some good options for viewing them), or will just not be produce in large quantities.
 A weed plant that is too hot will not end up being as potent as it would otherwise be.